karmaniverous/stan-cli/.stan/system/stan.todo.md

    - Adjust fallback test to a minimal NodeJS.Require; remove the lone any; escape @ in TSDoc to satisfy tsdoc/syntax.

  - Run — plan-only prints resolved prompt
    - Updated `stan run -p` path to resolve the system prompt and include a `prompt:` line in the printed plan (core/local/path/auto).
 Falls back to the base plan if resolution fails.

+ - Run — wire --prompt end‑to‑end; add debug trace; fix TSDoc
+   - CLI → runner → session now pass the prompt choice so `-m core|local|<path>` is honored during the run, not just for plan formatting.
+   - Planning phase resolves the prompt and injects `prompt:` into the plan; early resolution failure aborts with a single concise error (no scripts/archives).
+   - Under `STAN_DEBUG=1`, exactly one diagnostic line is written to stderr before archiving:
+     `stan: debug: prompt: <source> <absolute-path>`.
+   - Resolved TSDoc warnings by escaping “@” sequences in comments.